-Source of Evidence: Post-Observation Reflection Name: Name: This Source of Evidence must be completed within two days after each observed lesson.
-1. Use the formative assessment data for each lesson objective/learning target to sort the students' performance into three categories: Objective/ Learning Target 1 Objective/ Learning Target 2 a) Below criteria # of students # of students b) Meets criteria# of students# of students c) Exceeds criteria # of students # of students a copy of the formative assessment with the criteria or rubric used to determine students' performance on each of the s learning targets/objectives. the st d on the formative assessment data, how successful was the lesson?
+Source of Evidence: Post-Observation Reflection Name: This Source of Evidence must be completed within two days after each observed lesson.
+1. Use the formative assessment data for each lesson objective/learning target to sort the students' performance into three categories: Objective/ Learning Target I Objective/ Learning Target 2 a) Below criteria # of students # of students b) Meets criteria # of students # of students c) Exceeds criteria # of students # of students Attach a copy of the formative assessment with the criteria or rubric used to determine students' performance on each of the lesson's learning targets/objectives.
+2. Based on the formative assessment data, how successful was the lesson?
 What commonalities did you identify from this data?
-Did atudents achieve the learning target(s)?
-What will you do for those students who did not achieve the learning target criteria? those students who exceeded the criteria?
+Did the students achieve the learning target(s)?
+What will you do for those students who did not achieve the learning target criteria?
+For those students who exceeded the criteria?
 (4A) In addition to the student work witnessed by the observer, identify any other student work samples, evidence, or artifacts that assisted you in making your determination regarding student achievement.
 (4A) 4.
-To w 4.
 To what extent did classroom procedures, student conduct, and/or physical space contribute to or hinder student learning?
 (4A) 5.
 Did you depart from your plan?
 If so, how and why?
 (3E) 6.
-What t changes would you make if you were to teach this lesson again?
+What changes would you make if you were to teach this lesson again?
 What evidence informed the changes?
-(4A) do you see as the next step(s) in your professional growth for addressing the needs you have identified through personal ction?
+(4A) 7.
+What do you see as the next step(s) in your professional growth for addressing the needs you have identified through personal reflection?
 (4A) (4E)

-Source of Evidence: Instructional Unit Plan Evaluate vour perfo ormance on the following: Kentucky Framework for Teaching Components Kentucky Teacher Standards I A - Demonstrating Knowledge of Content and 1 - The Teacher Demonstrates Applied Content Knowledge Pedagogy 2 - The Teacher Designs and Plans Instruction 1B - Demonstrating Knowledge of Students 3 - The Teacher Creates and Maintains Learning Climate IC - Setting Instructional Outcomes 4 - The Teacher Implements and Manages Instruction ID - Demonstrating Knowledge of Resources 5 - The Teacher Assesses and Communicates Learning Results IE - Developing Coherent Instruction 6 - The Teacher Demonstrates the Implementation of Technology 3D Using Assessment in Instruction 7 - Reflects on and Evaluates Teaching and Learning 4A - Reflecting on Teaching
+Source of Evidence: Instructional Unit Plan Evaluate vour performance on the following: Kentucky Framework for Teaching Components Kentucky Teacher Performance Standards/ InTASC I A - Demonstrating Knowledge of Content and 3- Learning Environments Pedagogy 5 - Application of Content 1B - Demonstrating Knowledge of Students 6 - Assessment IC - Setting Instructional Outcomes 7 - Planning for Instruction ID - Demonstrating Knowledge of Resources 8 - Instructional Strategies IE - Developing Coherent Instruction 9- Professional Learning and Ethical Practice 3D Using Assessment in Instruction č 4A - Reflecting on Teaching